grpc/grpc-swift/README.md

 ```

 First we need to start the server and provide the Echo service using the
 `EchoProvider` we implemented above.
-We create a [multhithreaded event loop
+We create an [event loop
 group][nio-ref-elg] which will spawn a single thread to run events on the
 server.
 Note that you can also use `System.coreCount` to get the number of
 logical cores on your system.